Ways to help your child

 This leaflet is part of a series to give information, advice and practical strategies on how families can help their child, other siblings and themselves through the stressful time of a Paediatric Intensive Care Unit (PICU) admission.

-Most parents find it very stressful to have their child admitted to PICU.
+It is understandable that parents and carers experience stress and emotional distress when their child has been admitted to PICU.
 Often admissions are unplanned, you are worried about your child’s health and you are in an unfamiliar place.
 You may also feel stressed because your feel unsure on how best to support your child.

 Important things to remember:

-• Talk to your child, hold his/her hands, stroke him/her, sing to him/her, read a familiar story.
-Even if you are not sure how much he/she is able to hear or understand this will be comforting
+Talk to your child, hold his/her hands, stroke him/her, sing to him/her, read a familiar story, give them a comforting object, such as their favourite toy or blanket from home.
+Even if you are not sure how much he/she is able to hear or understand this will be comforting to them.

-• Remember to look after yourself by taking regular breaks, keep eating and drinking, and getting some sleep.
+Remember to look after yourself by taking regular breaks, moving around, keep eating and drinking, and getting some sleep.

-You may see changes in your child’s usual behaviour as he/she becomes more awake and tries to make sense of the experience of being in hospital.
+You may see changes in your child’s usual behaviour as he/she becomes more awake and tries to make sense of their experiences of being in hospital.

 Common behaviours and feelings that you may notice: